 For years we shot with a Canon Rebel—but we recently switched to a Canon 6D.
 We generally carry only one lens, our 24-105mm lens; we also have a 50mm f/1.8 fixed lens.
 We have an Olympus TG-3 for underwater shots.
 And of course, many photos are from Aron’s and my iPhones.

 I use Lightroom on both accounts.
 You can add tags to all your images so that it’s easy to find them (also by metadata such as camera type, ISO, etc.), and no edit you make will permanently modify the original image file.
+I also use the VSCO app on my phone.

 Here’s a Pinterest New York Map Guide I’ve put together to get you started.
 Many of those pins will take you to posts on the blog: We’ve written about much of what we would suggest a visitor do, and hope you will find useful tips!